keicoon/GetYourFaceVideoData-js/README.md

 - Get Video from `Youtube`.
 - Get Subtitle from `Google STT`.
 - And this process has two steps.
-    - crawl job
+    - crawling job
         - Get video list using youtube's channelID.
         - Get video and subtitle(vtt) by `youtube-dl`.
-        - Transform `vtt` to `my json format` that splited word.
+        - Transform `vtt` to `my json format` that splited words.
-    - data-process job
+    - data-processing job
         - Find just one people to face-detection, step by step.
         - Crop image faceRect.
         - Split video along word timetable in subtitle json.